MionKit/mion/packages/router/README.md

   /*
    * this will generate a public 500 error with an 'Unknown Error' message.
    *
-   * Full RouteError containing dbError message and stacktrace will be added
+   * Full RpcError containing dbError message and stacktrace will be added
    * to ctx.request.internalErrors, so it can be logged or managed after */ throw new Error('This error will generate a public 500 error with a generic message');